Stock Price Volatility: The Overlooked Key to Successful Trading

 Beat the Market, Mathematically: Achieve Consistent Profits with a Trusted, Data-Driven Stock Trading System

 It’s widely recognized that buying and holding stocks generally delivers an average annual return of 10%, while professional traders often achieve returns of 20% to 30%.
-In contrast, the Tactical Trading system offers the potential for annualized returns of 100% to 300%—on the same stock, over the same time frame, with the same investment.
+In contrast, the Tactical Trading system offers the potential for annualized returns of 100% to 300% over buy and hold — on the same stock, over the same time frame, with the same initial investment.

 Profit outcomes depend on your chosen risk level, ranging from conservative to aggressive strategies.
 Key factors influencing maximum profitability include low strategic stock risk, minimal or no commissions, high trading range volatility, frequent transactions, short cycle durations, and favorable market conditions such as sideways or modest trends.
 Most notably, low margin requirements can significantly amplify returns.